cccbr/runningatower/content/docs/060-Emergency/index.md

 - Post code, this might not uniquely identify a property and will not define the entrance - further details can be found at Postcode finder.

 - What3Words, gives an accuracy of approximately 3 metres and may identify the entrance.
 The system applies to the whole world.
-It is widely used by emergency services within the UK - further details can be found at what3words.
+It is widely used by emergency services within the UK - further details can be found at [what3words](https://what3words.com/about).

 - Ordnance Survey grid reference, these can be easily transposed when under pressure.
 Reference can be determined using e.g., google maps.

 - Names of any trained first aiders.
+Ideally the ***[authority](../170-glossary/#authority)*** should offer training, which should be kept up to date.

 - Location of the first aid kit.
 The first aid kit must be accessible to ringers when the rest of the building is locked e.g., it must not be in a locked vestry.